Online Tools

 I wonder how Danielle would've felt about talking to me on any of those shows??

-Ken, a Framingham resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 MS Challenge Walk 2012's tweets

-Written by on September 10, 2012 at 9:24 am
+Written by on Sep 10, 2012

 Thanks to everyone who participated in this year's MS Challenge Walk!
 Over 550 walkers and 200 crew collaborated to bring us three days, fifty miles, and $1 million toward a world free from multiple sclerosis.
 What a team!!